 09 of 12

 No houseplant brings larger flowers indoors than the tropical hibiscus.
 A site with strong light is essential to achieving blooms when growing the hibiscus indoors.
-Pinch your plants monthly to keep them compact and branching, and feed them regularly with a potassium-rich houseplant fertilizer.
-Regular moisture, but no "wet feet" will keep your hibiscus healthy.
+Pinch your plants monthly to keep them compact and branching and feed them regularly with a potassium-rich houseplant fertilizer.
+To keep your hibiscus healthy provide regular moisture but make sure you do not leave the soil soggy.

 10 of 12